The struggle to find child care and solutions to help - NewsBreak

 Those at Child Start said the child care industry is becoming unsustainable for parents and providers.

 “It’s not just in the child care anymore now.
-It is in the larger labor market,” said Child Start Executive Director Teresa Rupp.
+It is in the larger labor market,” said Teresa Rupp, Child Start executive director.

-“We try to empower employers to support their employees when it comes to child care and utilizes the resources and tools that are available right now that they probably aren’t aware of,” said Child Start Early Childhood Connections Program Director Tanya Bulluck.Hotel north of Wichita becoming church and school
+“We try to empower employers to support their employees when it comes to child care and utilizes the resources and tools that are available right now that they probably aren’t aware of,” said Tanya Bulluck, Child Start Early Childhood Connections program director.Hotel north of Wichita becoming church and school

 If parents are unable to find child care, it could lead to their child being put in an unsafe situation with a person who is not qualified or prepared, according to Child Start.